lironsfadia/VideoPlayer/README.md

    - Add text overlays to the video
    - Edit existing text overlays (position and content)
    - Delete text overlays
+   - Text overlays are displayed in real-time but only saved permanently when "Save Effects" is clicked

 3. **Video Trimming**:

    - Set start and end points for trimming
    - Preview trimmed video
+   - Trimmed version is created but only saved and displayed after clicking "Save Effects"

 4. **Thumbnail Generation**:

    - Generate thumbnails for specific video frames
    - Display thumbnails on the timeline

-5. **Save Edits**:
+5. **Save Effects**:

-   - Save all edits made to the video
+   - Click "Save Effects" to permanently apply all edits (text overlays and trimming)
-   - Export edited video
+   - Edited video is exported only after saving effects

 6. **Responsive Design**: